indranil6/react-analytics-tracker/README.md

 # react-analytics-tracker

+### version 1.0.5 \* Whats New?

+#### Firestore Integration:

+- If the `reportingEndpoint` is not provided in the props, your data will be stored in `Firestore`.

+- You will get a [Free Dashboard](https://analytics-tracker-firebase.web.app/) to access and visualize your data for free.

+#### Enhanced Visualization:

+- A [Dashboard](https://analytics-tracker-firebase.web.app/) is available to visualize your analytics data with various charts and graphs.

+- Supported charts include Line Chart, Bar Chart, Pie Chart, Scatter Plot, and Histogram.

+## Intro

 `react-analytics-tracker` is a React component for tracking user interactions and events on your web application.
-This component captures click and view events, collects various data points, and reports them to a specified endpoint.
+This component captures events of user interactions, collects various data points, and reports them to a specified endpoint.

 ## Installation